danielohuruogu/curriculum/HTML_CSS/CSS_Selectors/README.md

 [https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements]()

 All CSS pseudo-elements start with a double colon `::` and represent a specific region within an established element.
 They act as if they have added in a new HTML element to your markup.
-There are around 16 psuedo-elements listed in the MDN documentation, many of which are experimental.
+There are around 16 pseudo-elements listed in the MDN documentation, many of which are experimental.
 Each have their own niche use, and some may find themselves at home within certain designs, however we are only going to cover two of the most important pseudo-elements here: `::before` and `::after`:

 - `::before`